Skip to content

 Effect Player at the bottom of the SignalRGB window

-The left side of the Effect Player shows the currently active effect.
+The left side shows the currently active effect.
 Click the effect name to go directly to the Lighting page and customize it.

 Playlist + button on the Effect Player

-Clock / Timer — Sets how long each effect plays before automatically switching to the next one in the playlist.
+• Clock / Timer: Sets how long each effect plays before switching to the next one in the playlist

 Timer settings for effect duration